Best plants to help with sleep – 9 houseplants experts say will bring calm, freshness and relaxation for a peaceful night's slumber

 Best plants to help with sleep

-Sunlight: Ideally needs 8 hours of sunlight
+Sunlight: Ideally needs eight hours of sunlight.

 Care: Requires a warm, bright spot.

 Scents of lavender have long been associated with relaxation.
 You can find lavender sleep sprays and essential oils designed to help with sleep, but why not add an actual plant to your bedroom?
-'Lavender is long-lasting, and you'll smell its calming fragrance as soon as you step by your bed', says Hall.
+'Lavender is long-lasting, and you'll smell its calming fragrance as soon as you step by your bed', says Katherine.

-Sunlight: Keep close to a window for direct sun
+Sunlight: Keep close to a window for direct sun.

-Care: Will need more water when flowering
+Care: Will need more water when flowering.

 Jasmine produces a sweet scent that helps to reduce stress and anxiety.
-Studies have shown people who fall asleep with Jasmine wake up feeling calmer.
+Studies have shown people who fall asleep with jasmine wake up feeling calmer.
 This wellness-promoting plant not only smells great but looks pretty in a bedroom, with white flowers that bloom during summer months.

-Sunlight: Prefers indirect sunlight, can survive varying light levels
+Sunlight: Prefers indirect sunlight, can survive varying light levels.

-Care: Water moderately; soil should be moist, not soggy
+Care: Water moderately; soil should be moist, not soggy.

-Sunlight: Don't require direct sunlight, medium light instead
+Sunlight: Don't require direct sunlight, medium light instead.

-Care: Only water when top two inches of soil feel dry
+Care: Only water when top two inches of soil feel dry.

 A low-maintenance option, spider plants are easy to care for.
 With long leaves that spike out and fan over the pot, they're great for absorbing toxins, including any odors, and increasing oxygen levels in the air.
 They also look great in hanging pots or on a window ledge for a boho bedroom look.

-Sunlight: Prefer sunlight but can survive in shadier spots
+Sunlight: Prefer sunlight but can survive in shadier spots.

-Care: Avoid excessive watering, water every few weeks only
+Care: Avoid excessive watering, water every few weeks only.

 Sunlight: Can survive without sunlight, as they are succulents.